Great! That means you’re SAFE AT HOME.

 Here’s a quick fun video by someone who did an experiment with a third-grade class using a powder called GloGerm.
 Everyone can SEE how the special powder gets transferred all over the place.
 Uh oh!

-And here’s a piece from John’s Hopkins University on how long the virus can live on various surfaces.
+And here’s a piece from Johns Hopkins University on how long the virus can live on various surfaces.
 There are some surprises in here.
 We know grocery shopping is what brings most people out of their homes... here's how to do it safely, and no, you don't have to disinfect your packages.

 Questions about your clothes, your hair, your shoes, are normal.
 Here are some answers, from the NYTimes.
+(As of summer 2020 most of the concern is about viral load and spread through the air – so keep up that handwashing and distancing.)

 SLEEP IS OUR BEST DEFENSE.
 Here’s how you can get more sleep tonight, and you'll find additional helpful links.